 Furukawa: Like how it was mentioned earlier, there’s a scene in S2 where you can catch a glimpse of Ishigami’s past.
 In short, he’s a person who’s capable of making the decision between letting go or not, choosing to protect or turning a blind eye, I think that side of him is really amazing.
 Also, you may or may not have seen this in S1, he is a really firm person.
-Even though he doesn’t show it, he’s a person who holds his ground.
+Even though he’s not the type of person who expresses it out, he’s someone who holds his ground.
 When giving in meant defeat, he would stand firm by himself.

 Suzuki: Basically he’s a person who acts on his own.

 Furukawa: In the final episode of S1, there was a brief moment in the fireworks festival where Ishigami got fired up.
 In the first place, he is actually a passionate person and someone who has an unwavering tenacity.
 You will understand why he is referred to as the “hidden protagonist” in this series.

 Suzuki: Like what Furukawa-san said, I feel that Ishigami shares this unwavering tenacity with Prez.
 So even though both of them are in different grades, it feels like they are best friends.
 In S2, Shirogane will find himself wrapped around Kaguya’s finger more often than S1, you are going to see more of his flustered self, which is going to paint him as a cute character, and scenes that make him stand out as well.

 ──We talked about this earlier about how S2 will see the arrival of Iino Miko.
 What do you all think about this character?